Random matrices

-\end{itemize} The present text is intended for theoretical physicists and mathematicians.
+This book focuses on the Gaussian random matrix model with a deterministic external matrix source, and its applications to moduli spaces of curves. \end{itemize} The present text is intended for theoretical physicists and mathematicians.
 Graduate-level knowledge of linear algebra and complex analysis on the plane is assumed.
 Other mathematical subjects that appear, and on which some background would be welcome although not strictly necessary, are Lie groups, Riemann surfaces, and basic combinatorics.